isxuowo/mcwiki/Tools.md

 ### Vial

 The Vial can be used to store liquids, like a bucket.
-However, it can also store gassed like Steam, and can hold less than 1 bucket of liquid (if a tank has 100 mL of molten iron, the vial can pick it up).
+However, it can also store gasses like Steam, and can hold less than 1 bucket of liquid (if a tank has 100 mL of molten iron, the vial can pick it up).
 Useful for clearing out little bits of liquid stuck in machines.

 | Item | Recipe | Items |
 |------|--------|-------|